wso2/docs-is/en/identity-server/6.0.0/docs/guides/mfa/email-otp-config-advanced.md

     userAttribute = "email"
     ```

-    If you use OpenID Connect supported authenticators such as LinkedIn and Foursquare or in the case of multiple social login options as the first step and email OTP as second step, you need to add similar configuration for the specific authenticator in the `deployment.toml` file.
+    If you use OpenID Connect supported authenticators such as LinkedIn and Foursquare or in the case of multiple social login options as the first step and EmailOTP as second step, you need to add similar configuration for the specific authenticator in the `deployment.toml` file.

     **Examples**